Ma Jianfei

 He went to Ludixi Primary School (荻西小学), in Liwan District of Guangzhou.
-He also took part in the school sports meeting in December 11, 2016.
+He also took part in the school sports meeting on December 11, 2016.

 Career

 In 2012, Ma made the podium three times in the Fencing World Cup, including a gold medal in the Prince Takamado World Cup.
 At the 2012 Summer Olympics he competed in the Men's foil, but was defeated in the quarter-finals by Korea's Choi Byung-chul, who eventually earned a bronze medal.
 Ma finished the 2012–13 season third in world rankings.

 In the 2013–14 season, Ma won the Ciudad de A Coruña World Cup and the Venice Grand Prix.
 He also earned a silver medal in the Löwe von Bonn World Cup and a bronze medal in the Prince Takamado World Cup.
 These results pushed him to the first place of the world rankings in May 2014.
 He was stopped in the quarter-finals at the Asian Championships and came away with no medal.
 At the World Championships in Kazan he saw off Czech Alexander Choupenitch in the quarter-finals, then had a tight 15–14 win over Russia's Timur Safin.
 Ma was defeated in the final by another Russian, Aleksey Cheremisinov, and was doomed to a silver medal.
 In the team event cruised past Egypt, then defeated the top-ranked United States and Italy.
 They were largely overcome by France in the final and came away with the silver.